NYC restaurants located within a 5 minute walk of Houston Street Station | Ratings, Reviews & Maps

 5 Star Rating Visited for dinner on a weekday evening.
 Was pretty busy when we got there but they managed to seat us as a large party without a reservation (we got lucky I think).
 Service was spot on and attentive.
 Consensus across the table was that the food was excellent with decently sized portions.
 Buffalo chicken, and the cheeseburger, were standouts though.
 Only thing I would say is that it was pretty noisy on our visit.
 So much so we had to shout to have any conversations.
 I'm sure for lots of people that's not an issue :)

-Nic Banister - 9 months ago
+Nic Banister - a year ago

 Show More